Animeshkumarlk/Nike-Shoes-Sales-SQL-Data-Analysis-Project/README.md

 # Nike Sales SQL Data Analysis Project

-This is a complete, real-world SQL Data Analyst portfolio project based on a Nike product sales dataset.
+This is a complete, real-world SQL Data Analyst project based on a Nike product sales dataset.
 The project simulates how data analysts work in e-commerce and retail industries by performing data exploration, data cleaning, and business-focused analysis using SQL and PostgreSQL.

 ---